Vollinger0/esm/development.md

 ### done

+- [x] remove redundant configuration that can be read from the dedicated yaml instead, and do that?
 - [x] check for 8dot3name
 - [x] update should have the option to disable the steam check?
 - [-] usecase: create configuration? => probably not needed. the custom config covers our needs.